Budgeting 101: A Guide for Parents and Teenagers

 Before talking to your teen about how to save money, break down the four basic components of how to make a monthly budget: income, expenses, savings, and debt.
 Having a handle on these areas will allow your teen to see where their money is going and help them make smarter choices about how to spend it in the future.

 The first step in creating a budget is knowing how much money you have coming in.
-Does your teen have an income from a part-time job, babysitting, or an allowance for doing chores around the house?
+Does your teen have an income from a part-time job, babysitting, or an allowance for doing daily chores around the house?
 Have them list all sources of income and total the monthly amount.
 If the income changes from month to month, they should stay on the safe side and stick with a lower amount so they don’t overestimate.

 Expenses usually fall into two main budget categories: “fixed expenses,” which should stay the same month to month, and “variable expenses,” which go up and down.